Mean Square Temporal error estimates for the 2D stochastic Navier-Stokes equations with transport noise: Time-discretization

-If the $\bfsigma_k$ are constant we can argue similarly for the test with $\Delta\bfu_{m+1/2}$, obtaining provided $\bfu_0\in W^{1,2}_{\Div}(\mt)$.
+provided $\bfu_0\in W^{2,2}_{\Div}(\mt)$.
 One can obtain higher order estimates in the same manner: the noise cancels, while the convective term can be estimated (using \eqref{lem:3.1a0} and \eqref{lem:3.1a}) by well-known deterministic estimates.
 Hence we have for any $l\in\N_0$